This post was most recently updated on February 10th, 2021

-During the first week of March 2017, a planned national release of RHDV1 K5, will go ahead in Australia, New Zealand is expected to follow suit.
+During the first week of March 2017, a planned national release of RHDV1 K5, went ahead in Australia and New Zealand.
 There is no cure for Rabbit Calicivirus (RCD), therefore prevention is the only option.
 Below I will show you steps you can take to prevent the spread of RCD in your rabbits.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.